 Cryptocurrency is a domain where correctness really counts.
 As such, a cornerstone of our approach is a focus on building reliable software through the use of statically-typed functional programming languages.
 This is reflected in our OCaml codebase and style of structuring code around DSLs, as well as in the design of the smart-contracts platform we're developing.

-There are no hard requirements and we're more interested in learning about your individual background.
+However, there are no hard requirements; we're more interested in learning about your individual background.